 Shake and Bake Chicken is a popular recipe that involves coating chicken in a crumb mixture and baking it until crispy and golden brown.
 The recipe is simple and easy to follow, making it a go-to for busy weeknights.

-And once the chicken is coated, it is placed on a baking sheet and baked until fully cooked.
+Once the chicken is coated, it is placed on a baking sheet and baked until fully cooked.
 The result is a delicious and flavorful chicken that is juicy on the inside and crispy on the outside.

 This post contains affiliate links...

+When I can easily buy a premade shake-and-bake mixture, why should I bother with DIY shake and bake?
 Well, I'm glad that you asked because I have a couple of reasons why you should use homemade instead of store-bought shake and bake.

 Number one, homemade is cheaper, and it's very easy to make.
 I keep all the ingredients stocked in my pantry, and it only takes a couple of minutes to mix them.

 Secondly, It's better for you.
-(And in case you didn't know, homemade is almost always better for you than store-bought.)
+(In case you didn't know, homemade is almost always better for you than store-bought.)
 The list of ingredients on packaged food often has stuff that most of us don't even know what they are.
+With artificial sweeteners, high fructose corn syrup, and lots of preservatives included in processed foods, homemade is the better option.

-Thirdly, you can adjust the seasonings and flavors to create something that you will love.
+And last but not least, you can adjust the seasonings and flavors to create something that you will love.

 Homemade Shake and Bake Chicken is a classic recipe that has been a favorite among home cooks for decades.

-And to make this Amish Shake and Bake Chicken, you will need bone-in chicken pieces such as drumsticks or thighs.
+To make this Amish Shake and Bake Chicken, you will need bone-in chicken pieces such as drumsticks or thighs.
 These cuts of chicken are perfect for this recipe because they are flavorful and can withstand the high heat of baking without drying out.

 To begin, preheat your oven to 400°F. Then mix the crumbs, flour, seasonings, and oil.
 You can mix this in a large ziplock bag, or mix it in a bowl and then pour it into a bag.